MichaelGrupp/maps/README.md

 > 💡 If the map metadata YAML already contains the optional `mode` parameter, value interpretation is enabled automatically for that map.

-> ⚠️ The implementation in map_server is not consistent with the documentation.
+> 💩 The implementation in map_server is not fully consistent with the documentation.
 > This is a "standard" that most likely will stay, but worth to consider that there are slight differences in case you rely on the documentation.
-> Hence `maps` defaults to a reimplementation of that map_server quirk, but an implementation following the Wiki docs can be chosen as alternative.
+> Hence `maps` defaults to a reimplementation of that map_server quirk, but an implementation that follows the Wiki docs / occupancy grid message definition can be chosen as alternative.

 ### Session files